b-lukaszuk/BS_wJ_eng/contents/calendar.md

 creates a vector of `zeros` that contains number of elements that is a multiple of 7 (`daysPerWeek`).
 The vector length is determined by `getMultOfYGtEqX` and is at least `nDays+daysFront` long.
 We fill the vector (starting at `fstDay`) with digits for all the days (`1:nDays`).
-Finally we return the days.
+Finally, we return the days.

-Finally, we want to put the vector (result of `getPaddedDays`) into a matrix with 7 columns (`daysPerWeek`) and the appropriated number of rows.
+Afterwards, we want to put the vector (result of `getPaddedDays`) into a matrix with 7 columns (`daysPerWeek`) and the appropriate number of rows.
 For that we wrote `vec2matrix`, that unlike the built in [reshape](https://docs.julialang.org/en/v1/base/arrays/#Base.reshape), will allow to break the vector (`v`) row by row (when `byRow = true`).